karma-runner/karma/CONTRIBUTING.md

   * Add tests for your changes as (or before) you make them, if at all possible.
     We use coffee script for our tests.
 * Commit your changes
-  * Follow the [Testacular - Git Commit Msg Format Conventions] (https://docs.google.com/document/d/1JCFlkQ59Bx4qN1WKS1dtKXKl5G_lED6Lxey3iPNpQOs/pub).
+  * Follow the [Karma - Git Commit Msg Format Conventions] (https://docs.google.com/document/d/1JCFlkQ59Bx4qN1WKS1dtKXKl5G_lED6Lxey3iPNpQOs/pub).
   * Push your changes to your forked repository
 * Send a pull request to the `master` branch.